 - 1. Log into the Connect EZ WebUI as a user with full Admin access rights. - 2.
 On the menu, click System.
-Under Configuration, click Device Configuration. - 3.
-The Configuration window is displayed. - 4.
-Click Network > Interfaces. - 5.
-Create a new WAN or select an existing one: - To create a new WAN, see Configure a Wide Area Network (WAN). - To edit an existing WAN, click to expand the appropriate WAN. - 6.
-After creating or selecting the WAN, click IPv4 (or IPv6) > SureLink. - 7.
-Enable SureLink. - 8.
-SureLink can be enabled for both IPv4 and IPv6 configurations.
-By default, SureLink is enabled for IPv4 for the preconfigured WAN.
-It is disabled for IPv6. - 9.
-Enable Reboot device.
+Under Configuration, click Device Configuration.

+- 3. Click Network > Interfaces. - 4.
+Create a new interface or select an existing one: - To create a new interface, see Configure a LAN, Configure a Wide Area Network (WAN), or Configure a Wireless Wide Area Network (WWAN). - To edit an existing interface, click to expand the appropriate interface. - 5.
+After creating or selecting the interface, click IPv4 (or IPv6) > SureLink.